Genez-io/deployapps-landing-page/content/posts/send_email_with_typescript_genezio_email_service.md

 First, you’ll need to create a new project.

-To get started with a template, install genezio CLI using npm.
+To get started with a template, install DeployApps CLI using npm.
-You will also need to login to the genezio cloud.
+You will also need to login to the DeployApps cloud.
-Later on, genezio comes in handy to deploy and host your web applications in the cloud.
+Later on, DeployApps comes in handy to deploy and host your web applications in the cloud.

 ```bash
 npm install -g genezio
 genezio login
 ```

-After installing genezio, you can create a new genezio Node.js project by running the following command:
+After installing DeployApps, you can create a new DeployApps Node.js project by running the following command:

 ```bash
 genezio create backend --backend=ts --name=email-sender --region=us-east-1